brikis98/yevgeniy-brikman-homepage/_posts/2016-04-25-introducing-gruntwork-up-and-running-aws-2-weeks.md

 ---
 layout: post
-title: "Introducing Gruntwork: get up and running on AWS with DevOps best practices and world-class infrastructure in about 2 weeks"
+title: "Introducing Gruntwork&#58; get up and running on AWS with DevOps best practices and world-class infrastructure in about 2 weeks"
 tags:
 - Gruntwork
 - Atomic Squirrel